lateautumn233/android_device_xiaomi_lmi-ofrp/README.md

 - MTP
 - Super partition functions
 - Vibration

-**Not Working**
 - OTG

-Redmi K30 Pro is using Dynamic Partition!
+Redmi k30S Ultra is using Dynamic Partition!
 We need update from TWRP.

 ## Compile